You don't have to find a slow fashion brand to dress sustainably. Here are a few tips to help you stay fashionable and environmentally friendly.

 You have to think that, years ago, it was natural for everyone to repair their own clothes.
 The value of this trade was lost thanks to the appearance of fast fashion, which also encourages compulsive buying.

 If we take up the lost skills of not so many decades ago, we can learn to fix our own clothes and thus extend the garments' lives.
-In addition, the touch of exclusivity that we can give to each garment when customizing it will ensure that no one else can wear that same piece: it will be completely adapted to your personality and style.
+Also, the touch of exclusivity that we can give to each garment when customizing it will ensure that no one else can wear that same piece: it will be completely adapted to your personality and style.
 And think of all the money you'll save!

 As you can see, there are many alternatives to continue fighting global warming, the contamination of rivers, the precarious situations of the millions of people in the world who work for an industry that does not respect their labor rights...
 Deciding on ecological fashion options is in your hands and it is easier than it seems. small steps lead to big changes.